Role of the United Nations in protecting and promoting civic space

-Review and strengthen United Nations tools that aim to empower civil society, protect civic space and encourage participation by all groups in democratic processes and promote laws and policies to that effect;
+- increase UN support and strengthen UN tools to empower civil society, protect civic space and encourage participation by all groups in democratic processes and promote laws and policies to that effect;

-- ensure that Resident Coordinators, UN Country Teams and heads of United Nations peace operations develop partnerships with civil society organizations to contribute to an enabling environment for civic space, including for women's organizations and women's rights defenders.
+- ensure that Resident Coordinators, UN Country Teams and heads of United Nations peace operations, in partnership with civil society organizations, contribute to an enabling environment for civic space; and

 - support more systematic participation of civil society in United Nations bodies and agencies, with special attention to women’s rights organizations and young people.